achuchulev/tf-maps-lookups/README.md

-# Use of terraform map variables and dynamic lookup into them
+# Use of Terraform map variables and dynamic lookup into them

-### The purpose of this repo is to show how to use variables of type _map_ and how to dynamically reference them with lookup to build Dev and Prod Docker container environments
+### The purpose of this repo is to show how to use variables of type _map_ and how to dynamically reference them with lookup to build Dev and Prod Docker container environments using Terraform Workspaces

 ### Prerequisites